messi96/TheHackademic/README.md

    Type localhost in your Browser and TheHackademic HomePage will be served.
    Try out the Challenges, Don't loose patience & All The Best !

 2. Deployment Would be way easier using Docker Engine.
-Docker repository reference link would be added here in a few.
+Docker repository reference link would be added here shortly.